itspiyush3451/Student-Exam-Portal/README.md

 # Student Exam Portal

-An online examination system built with PHP and MySQL, designed to provide a seamless experience for both administrators and students.
-The system includes a timer for each exam and a user-friendly interface for exam management.

-## Project Overview

 The Student Exam Portal provides a platform for online examinations, where administrators can create and manage exams, and students can take exams in a controlled environment.
 The platform features a real-time timer for exams and is built with PHP and MySQL.